 We invite you to join our friendly gay group to explore the diversity of Namibia.
 Because of its sparse population, Namibia has a richer variety of wildlife than many of its neighbors.
 During this tour we will stay in 6 different habitats in which to observe the animals, even camping for two nights for an unforgettable experience.
-From some of the highest sand dunes in the world in the Kalahari Desert to the rugged Atlantic coastline, to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
-We will create a once-in-a-lifetime journey.
+From some of the highest sand dunes in the world in the Kalahari Desert to the rugged Atlantic coastline to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
+For this reason, we will create a once-in-a-lifetime journey.

 We will be transferred from the airport to our cozy lodge less than an hour southeast of the city.
 The hotel is a spot of lush greenery in the red sand desert, the perfect place to end our day of travel.
 Because many flights arrive later this evening, no group activities are scheduled but if you wish to arrive a day early we can book an additional hotel night for you (subject to availability).

 After an early morning game drive (with luck we may spot cheetah or leopards), we’ll begin our journey south and west, through the cities of Mariental and Maltahohe to our trailhead.
 We’ll arrive in the early afternoon and stretch our legs with a hike to our first camp.
 Trained local guides will teach us to spot the wide variety of wildlife that calls this desert home.
-We’ll dine under the vast expanse of the Namibian night sky tonight.
+Finally, we’ll dine under the vast expanse of the Namibian night sky tonight.
 It certainly will be a new experience for most.

-We’ll take a 4-hour hike through the bush this morning before relaxing with a long break in the shade to enjoy lunch.
+We’ll take a 4-hour hike through the bush this morning before relaxing with a long break in the shade so we can enjoy lunch.
 Desert-adapted wildlife, such as ostrich, springbok, and gemsbok sparsely populate the region.
-The aptly named dune lark is a species of bird that only makes its home here due to its dependence on the area’s characteristic sands.
+The aptly named dune lark is a species of bird that only makes its home here because it is dependent on the area’s characteristic sands.
 We’ll continue just 2 more hours to our next camp, which is ready for us to partake in snacks and sundowners before sleeping under the stars again tonight.
 Creatures such as bat-eared fox and aardwolf may be spotted at night in the cool desert air.

 This morning we enjoy a beautiful sunrise bicycle ride among the highest dunes in the world (with our van available for non-cyclists).
-A bit later we’ll set off into the Namib Desert with our experienced guide for an amazing walk on mostly hard compacted sand – our guide will show us how to walk on sand dunes with the least effort.
+A bit later we’ll set off into the Namib Desert with our experienced guide for an amazing walk on mostly hard compacted sand.
+Our guide will certainly show us how to walk on sand dunes with the least amount of effort.
 We’ll visit Big Mama, a huge sand dune overlooking the Sossusvlei clay pan.
-A 4×4 shuttle will take us back to the tour vehicle just in time for lunch at the lodge.
+Then a 4×4 shuttle will take us back to the tour vehicle just in time for lunch at the lodge.
 The afternoon is free to relax, with some guests choosing to take an optional late afternoon small airplane tour all the way to the Atlantic Ocean at just 500 ft (150 m) above the ground.
-This special hour-long flight takes us to the Forbidden Coast, over undulating dunes and canyons, and is by arrangement pending minimum participation.
+This special hour-long flight takes us to the Forbidden Coast, over undulating dunes and canyons, and hence is by arranged pending minimum participation.

 After an exquisite hike or bike ride through Kuiseb Canyon, we’ll head to Swakopmund, a German colonial town situated on the Atlantic Ocean.
 Namibia was under German, South African and United Nations control for most of the 20th Century, but has been stable and independent since 1990.
-We’ll see many of the cultural influences at work in this urban center.
+For that reason, we’ll see many of the cultural influences at work in this urban center.

 Today we visit Spitzkoppe, an impressive granite mountain formation, to view the ancient rock paintings of the Khoisan (formerly referred to as the Bushmen).
 We’ll cycle and hike here and then head to our welcoming wilderness lodge, nestled among amazing rock formations.

-This morning we’ll take a game drive to see animals such as lions, giraffes, black rhinos, springboks, gemsboks, kudu and many more antelope, as well as plenty of birdlife.
+This morning we’ll take another game drive to see animals such as lions, giraffes, black rhinos, springboks, gemsboks, kudu, and many more antelope, as well as plenty of birdlife.
 Our afternoon is at leisure before joining up for a cozy dinner together.

-Today we have a long drive, so we’ll stop for a while along the way.
+Due to today being a long drive, we’ll stop for a while along the way.
 We have arranged a bicycle tour with a local wilderness lodge.
 After stretching our legs, we’ll hop back in our vehicle and finish our journey to our downtown hotel in Windhoek.
-Tonight we will enjoy our farewell dinner.
+Tonight we will certainly enjoy our farewell dinner.